dasfaha/sky/ARCHITECTURE.md

 The event flags are the `action` flag (`0x01`) and the `property` flag (`0x02`).
 If the action flag is set then the `ACTION_ID` is expected to be present in the event.
-If the property flag is set then the `PROPERTY_LENGTH` and `PROPERTY_CHANGE` elements are expected to be present in the event.
+If the property flag is set then the `PROPERTY_LENGTH` and `PROPERTIES` elements are expected to be present in the event.

 ### Block Spanning